The Family Dog

 As a pro-family blogger, I’ve never written about the family dog.
 Having focussed on human marriage and parenting, my canine oversight has been significant.
 Hopefully forgivable.

-Given his role as a face-licker, ball chaser, protector, floor cleaner, tail-wagger, guest-greeter, blood pressure lowerer, playmate and faithful companion, I can overlook the family dog no longer.
+Given his role as a face-licker, ball chaser, protector, floor cleaner, tail-wagger, guest-greeter, blood pressure reducer, playmate and faithful companion, I can overlook the family dog no longer.
 At best, my wife is maybe three of these!

 How can one describe the impact a dog has on his family?